 Western's Master of Clinical Science (MClSc) program in audiology is a world leader in the field and has pioneered the development of technology for paediatric audiology.
-Students recieve personal attention through small group laboratory experiences and teaching clinics, low student-faculty ratios, and access to the school's state-of-the-art teaching and research facilities.
+Students receive personal attention through small group laboratory experiences and teaching clinics, low student-faculty ratios, and access to the school's state-of-the-art teaching and research facilities.
 The School of Communication Sciences and Disorders is home to Canada's largest on-site speech and hearing clinic, the H.A.
 Leeper Speech and Hearing Clinic.

 The MClSc program in audiology is designed to deliver a comprehensive, professional education focused on the development of clinical excellence, critical thinking, and problem solving necessary for practice as a clinical investigator.

 - Clinical experiences

 Students are enrolled in the program for six terms, including two summer practical placements.
 Each student must successfully complete the course requirements in order to complete the program.
 In addition, each student must complete a minimum of 350 hours of approved supervised clinical practicum.